dov4k1n/Seminars-EVM/README.md

 Type `Ctrl` + `Z` to background current task (useful for `vim`, `less` and others).
-Return them back by entering `fg N`, where `N` is the backgrounded task number, which can be found by entering `jobs` command
+Return them back by entering `fg N`, where `N` is the backgrounded task number, which can be found by running `jobs` command

 # Git
 Git is a *Version Control System (VCS)* - a program for facilitating work with changing information